telerik/blazor-docs/components/document-processing/overview.md

 * **Telerik.Documents.Spreadsheet**.nupkg&mdash;The package allows for working with spreadsheets.
 * **Telerik.Documents.Spreadsheet.FormatProviders.OpenXml**.nupkg&mdash;The package allows for exporting spreadsheet documents to various `OpenXML` formats.
 * **Telerik.Documents.Spreadsheet.FormatProviders.Pdf**.nupkg&mdash;The package allows for exporting spreadsheet documents to `PDF`.
+* **Telerik.Documents.Spreadsheet.FormatProviders.Xls**.nupkg&mdash;The package allows for working with `XLS` spreadsheet documents.
 * **Telerik.Documents.SpreadsheetStreaming**.nupkg&mdash;The main package for generating huge spreadsheet files while using minimum resources.
 * **Telerik.Zip**.nupkg&mdash;The package is required when working with zipped formats, such as `DOCX` and `XLSX`, and `PDF`.
+* **Telerik.Documents.ImageUtils**.nupkg&mdash;This package is required when exporting to PDF format a document containing images different than Jpeg and Jpeg2000 or ImageQuality different than High.
+For more information check the [PdfProcessing`s Cross-Platform Support](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/cross-platform) article.

 >tip In case you need a version of Telerik Document Processing compatible with [.NET Framework 4.0](https://dotnet.microsoft.com/download/dotnet-framework/net40) or later, check the suites which you can use to obtain the binaries from in the [Installing on Your Computer](https://docs.telerik.com/devtools/document-processing/getting-started/installing-on-your-computer) help topic.